 It’s the height of cold and flu season again, and the CDC is reporting a tough one, with 29 million reported cases of flu alone so far.
 One thing cold and flu viruses really love is when a bunch of people from a lot of different places gather together in one building grabbing the same doorknobs, sharing office supplies, and shaking hands all day.
-That’s the reason Cold and flu season costs employers around $20bn in lost productivity and wages annually.
+That’s the reason to address workplace wellness as cold and flu season costs employers around $20bn in lost productivity and wages annually.

 Staying Well at Work

-Cold and flu season may be a way of life, but there are some simple steps you can take in the office to minimize its impact:
+Cold and flu season may be a way of life, but there are some simple workplace wellness steps you can take to minimize its impact:

 - Work from home/take a sick day – All that lost productivity is due to one sick employee not staying home and getting five other healthy employees sick!
 Americans are notorious for not taking sick days when they probably should, so be sure to take a day if you show symptoms.
 If your culture supports it, working from home is a good option for those who may be contagious but still wish to contribute.